 LEAD is a cluster of first-year students who live, study, and learn together.
 The community will familiarize you with the university's values and the opportunities for leadership accross campus.
 Additionally, this community will offer students opportunities to explore their leadership potential, build their confidence, and give them the skills to live a life of leadership.

 Through a partnership with the Office of Co-Curricular Programs, students living on the LEAD TLC floor will have the opportunity to participate in monthly programs created solely for the residents on this floor.
-Programs will consist of the Emergening Leaders seminar, a student panel on getting involved at Loyola, personality assessments, time and personal management workshops, resume tips and mock interviews, multiculturalism, social justice, and public speaking essentials.
+Programs will consist of personality assessments, time and personal management workshops, resume tips and mock interviews, multiculturalism, social justice, and public speaking essentials.
 To help with their transition to Loyola and build their connections across campus, LEAD students will also be paired up with a member of Omicron Delta Kappa, a leadership honorary society for students at Loyola.
 All LEAD students are also required to take an Emerging Leaders course in the fall semester.
 More information on Emerging Leaders can be found here.

 Applications will be available soon!
 APPLICATIONS DUE JULY 1, 2015